 Key responsibilities

-Please e-mail your motivation letter and CV to [email protected] and indicate in the email subject title “First Name Name / Investigator”.
+Please e-mail your CV and cover letter to [email protected] and indicate in the email subject title “International Relations Manager”.

 Doping Control Officers (DCOs) and Blood Collection Officers (BCOs) are responsible for the urine and blood sample collection from athletes as part of an anti-doping program managed by the International Testing Agency.
 The DCOs and BCOs may be involved in Out-of-Competition sample collection or In-Competition delivering the testing program at international events.

-The ITA is currently accepting expressions of interest from independent, experienced DCOs and BCOs who wish to conduct testing on behalf of the ITA.
-Applicants may submit an application via this form.
+Currently, the ITA is only accepting expressions of interest from independent and experienced BCOs who wish to carry out testing on behalf of the ITA.
+Applicants may submit an application via the dedicated form to be found in the BCO section below.

 Blood Collection Officers (BCOs) are professionally trained, qualified and experienced phlebotomists.
 BCOs are required to collect blood samples in accordance with WADA’s International Standard for Testing and Investigations (ISTI).
 This involves collaborating with a Doping Control Officer on testing missions to collect blood samples from athletes and ensuring the correct aftercare procedures are conducted.